-Pupil Safeguarding Cause for Concern Report Form Paper copy - only to be use where CPOMs is not available.
+Pupil Safeguarding Cause for Concern Report Form

+Paper copy - only to be use where CPOMs is not available.

 This form can be used to share any concern with the DSL.
 This must be uploaded in its original format to CPOMS as soon as possible.

-Details of CONCERN: Joneem with the DSL.
-This must be appound in its originar joinnat to crowns as soon as possible.
+Details of CONCERN :

 Child's full name:

 Child's Date of Birth:

 Child's Class/Year Group:

 Date, Time and Location of incident/Concern:

 Witnesses (name/s):

-Description of incident/con cern/observation:
+Description of incident/concern/observation:

+• WHAT you are recording: direct conversation, phone call, observation.

-d RELEVANT FACTS must b ll, observation. e recorded i.e. what have you been told?
+• MAIN CONTENT: the main and RELEVANT FACTS must be recorded i.e. what have you been told?
 What have you observed?
-If you are words/phrases which they used.
+If you are recording a conversation with a child, please record the words/phrases which they used.

-res / No
+Body Map Completed: 'es --------------------- -----

+/No

-child has an injury or mark, you ca can correct it.
-(But please initial w n indicate where by marki ny marks or injuries, as well as a description of the mark i.e. colour, shape.
-If a ng it on the appropriate place on the body map.
-If you do this incorrectly, you the body map must be completed at time of observation.
+If the child has a physical injury, use the body map to note any marks or injuries, as well as a description of the mark i.e. colour, shape.
+If a child has an injury or mark, you can indicate where by marking it on the appropriate place on the body map.
+If you do this incorrectly, you can correct it.
+(But please initial where changes are made).
+The body map must be completed at time of observation.

 Staff Name:

 Job Title:

 Signature:

 Date:

+Time: